 NYT Asks: How Can We Get Men to Be Women?

 Last week, the New York Times ran a symposium titled “How Can We Get Men to Do More at Home?”
-The series was prompted because of a recent study showing that German and other European women are making ...
+The series was prompted because of a recent study showing that German and other European women are making strides in ...

 Harvard Reports Says Fourth of July Weather During Childhood Affects Political Beliefs

 Why does your co-worker still drive around with a Clinton bumper sticker on his old Camry?
 Maybe Milli Vanilli was onto something when they (didn’t) sing, “Blame It On the Rain.”